⚠️ Warning: This is a draft ⚠️

 choose = quotient^/factorial@l product+ factorial^~/difference ~&r

-• choose is defined as the quotient of the results of a pair (^) of functions.
+of the results of a pair (^

-• The right function contributing to the quotient is the function given by the rest of the expression, which applies to the whole pair as follows.
+function is provided in a standard library. - The right function contributing to the quotient is the function given by the rest of the expression, which applies to the whole pair as follows.

-• It begins by forming a pair of numbers from the argument, the left being their difference obtained by subtraction, and the right being the a copy of the right (~&r) side of the argument.
+- It begins by forming a pair of numbers from the argument, the left being their

 choose("n","k") = quotient(factorial "n",product factorial~~ (difference("n","k"),"k"))